percona/community/content/projects/operators.md

 If you have any doubts, experienced any issue or unusual situation you are not sure how to proceed, ask your questions on our [Community Forum](https://forums.percona.com/) and get advice from Percona experts and other community members.
 Don’t be shy to answer questions as well!
 Share your knowledge with other users and support community growth.

-*   Percona Distribution for MySQL Operator [Forum](https://forums.percona.com/c/mysql-mariadb/percona-kubernetes-operator-for-mysql/28)
+*   Percona Operator for MySQL [Forum](https://forums.percona.com/c/mysql-mariadb/percona-kubernetes-operator-for-mysql/28)

-*   Percona Distribution for MongoDB Operator [Forum](https://forums.percona.com/c/mongodb/percona-kubernetes-operator-for-mongodb/29)
+*   Percona Operator for MongoDB [Forum](https://forums.percona.com/c/mongodb/percona-kubernetes-operator-for-mongodb/29)

-*   Percona Distribution for PostgreSQL Operator [Forum](https://forums.percona.com/c/postgresql/percona-kubernetes-operator-for-postgresql/68)
+*   Percona Operator for PostgreSQL [Forum](https://forums.percona.com/c/postgresql/percona-kubernetes-operator-for-postgresql/68)

 ## Help Others to Choose and Leave an Unbiased Tech Review